AKushWarrior/autotrie/README.md

     - Our way of integration uses extension methods.
     - Import Hive and AutoTrie, and create a normal Hive box using `Hive.openBox('nameHere')`.
     - You can then call `searchKeys(String prefix)` and `searchValues(String prefix)` on that box to get auto-suggestions.
+    - There is no sorting options: only entry-level sorting is available.

 [hive]: https://pub.dev/packages/hive